UKHomeOffice/application-container-platform/docs/services.md

 The recovery of products hosted on the Platform are subject to considerations set out for the Production Ready criteria in [Service Lifecycle](service-lifecycle.md).

-For further information on security and disaster recovery considerations, please raise a ticket on the [BAU Board](https://github.com/UKHomeOffice/application-container-platform-bau/issues).
+For further information on security and disaster recovery considerations, please raise a ticket on the [Support Portal](https://support.acp.homeoffice.gov.uk/servicedesk).

 ## Reusable components